Frequently Asked Questions

 What is Psychotherapy?

 Psychotherapy is a widely used and well known form of therapy.
-Psychotherapy involves a range of conceptual and practical processes and tools to encourage acceptance, growth and change.
+It involves a range of conceptual and practical processes and tools to encourage acceptance, growth and change.

 When working with Psychotherapy it is important for both you and I to have a clear idea on what we are working on together.
-The benefits will be brought about sooner if you put into action what we have discussed and discovered during our sessions.
+You will see the benefits sooner if you put into action what we discuss and discover during our sessions.
 Some of the magic happens outside of the therapy room.

 What is Transactional Analysis?

 I have found TA beneficial in helping me understand how I relate to others.
-I have been able to apply it when working with a range of issues from every day communication problems to extreme mental health difficulties.
+I’ve been able to apply it when working with a range of issues, from every day communication problems to extreme mental health difficulties.

 I use a broad range of tools that have associations in other psychological disciplines including Psychodynamic, Cognitive Behavioral, Relational and Person-Centred therapies.
 As such, Transactional Analysis has a level of flexibility that makes it a highly effective for most therapeutic work.